 Are Candles Bad for Your Home?

 While HVAC’s are meant to help filter your home, candles can shorten their lifespan significantly.
-Paraffin candles are the biggest offenders to damaging your home.
+Paraffin candles are the biggest offenders for damaging your home.
 These little buggers are made out of petroleum and too much of it in the house is not good for your health or the longevity of your HVAC.

 Contaminated Ventilation Systems